Nonprofit sets out on mission to count how many Austinites are experiencing homelessness

-The group leading the mission is the Ending Community Homelessness Coalition (ECHO) and they're looking to help as many people they can in the process.
+The group leading the mission is the Ending Community Homelessness Coalition (ECHO).
+Members are looking to help as many people they can in the process.

 "That data is used to advocate for funding public funding.
 And then that's what we go after when we ask Congress for funds to support our unhoused neighbors," said Angela De Leon, a member of ECHO.